jwc20/pyttt/docs/notes.md

 ## state machine pattern revisted

-- deciding against using state machine pattern for now because of complextiy it adds and tight coupling it creates
+- deciding against using state machine pattern (for GameState and BoardState) for now because of complexity it adds and tight coupling it creates

 ```
 There are 4 states for the board: